Emails will be going out to students the week of July 9.

 - Mail the signature page and fee ($75) to the Allegheny Intermediate Unit

-First application period is beginning of April until the end of May.
+First application period is beginning of April until May 25.

 Second application period, for programs that still have openings, is beginning of August until the program begins.